 For digital license – You don’t need to supply the product key to activate Windows 10 or Windows 11 on same PC, just link your Microsoft account to Windows 10 before upgrade.

 Other Ways to Get Windows 10 Product Key

 Let’s say that you do not have access to the activated Windows.
-There could be several cases like you might have bought a new computer, or a new Windows 10 copy, etc. Then there are a few possibilities of finding the product key:
+There could be several cases like you might have bought a new computer, a new Windows 10 copy, etc. Then there are a few possibilities for finding the product key: